dave-leeper/mock-server/README.md

 ## Authentication
 Authentiation is the process of identifying who a user is.
-It is a distinct process seperate from authoriation, which determines what a user is allowed to do.
+It is a distinct process that is related to, but seperate from, authoriation, which determines what a user is allowed to do.

 Passport is integrated into the server.
 A local strategy which uses a JSON file of account information is configured out of the box.
 You are never required to use the local strategy.

-The local authentication strategy is not secure and is only intended to be used for testing purposes.

-Addition passport strategies, such as Facebook or Google login, can be configured as needed.
+Additional passport strategies, such as Facebook or Google login, can be configured as needed.

-### Local Authentication (Not secure.
-Intended only for testing)
+### Local Authentication
 The local authentication strategy that's built in to the server uses a JSON file located at src/authentication/authentication.json to store account informaton.
-A sample is shown below:
+A sample is shown below (Notice that passwords are encrypted.
+This is done by the /usr/add route, discussed later):

 ```
 {
    "accounts": [
       {
+         "username": "admin",
+         "password": "2a7d9a2ece07736802dd18721d01d752",
+         "groups": [
+            "admin"
+         ]
+      },
+      {
          "username": "username",
-      "password": "password",
+         "password": "6ae535f16325d62349eeaa53d1c259f6",
-      "groups": [ "user" ],
+         "groups": [
+            "user"
+         ],
+         "headers": [
+            {
+               "header": "Access-Control-Allow-Origin",
-      "headers": [{ "header": "Access-Control-Allow-Origin", "value": "*" }],
+               "value": "*"
+            }
+         ],
          "cookies": [
+            {
+               "name": "MY_COOKIE1",
-        { "name": "MY_COOKIE1", "value": "MY_COOKIE_VALUE1" },
+               "value": "MY_COOKIE_VALUE1"
-        { "name": "MY_COOKIE2", "value": "MY_COOKIE_VALUE2", "expires": 9999 },
-        { "name": "MY_COOKIE3", "value": "MY_COOKIE_VALUE3", "maxAge" : 9999 }
-      ]
             },
             {
-      "username": "admin",
-      "password": "admin",
-      "groups": [ "admin" ],
-      "headers": [{ "header": "Access-Control-Allow-Origin", "value": "*" }]
+               "name": "MY_COOKIE2",
+               "value": "MY_COOKIE_VALUE2",
+               "expires": 9999
             },
             {
-      "username": "dave",
-      "password": "dave",
-      "groups": [ "admin" ],
-      "headers": [{ "header": "Access-Control-Allow-Origin", "value": "*" }]
+               "name": "MY_COOKIE3",
+               "value": "MY_COOKIE_VALUE3",
+               "maxAge": 9999
             }
          ]
       }
+   ]
+}
 ```
+Successful authentication results in an Authorization header being sent to the client.
+This header must be included by the client in all requests sent to the server that require an authorization check.

+The Authorization header expires after 5 minutes, at which point the client will need to authenticate again.

 #### Fields
 * **username**<br/>
 Example: "admin"<br/>
 The user name for the account.
 * **password**<br/>
 Example: "passw0rd"<br/>
 The password for the account.
-Stored in clear text.
 * **groups**<br/>
 Example: "admin"<br/>
 A list of groups the user belongs to.
 Authoriation uses groups to determine what